-Effexor is a common medication that helps to control the symptoms of depression, generalized anxiety disorder, social anxiety disorder and panic disorder.
+Effexor is a common medication that helps to control depressive symptoms, generalized anxiety disorder, social anxiety disorder and panic disorder.

 It usually takes one to two weeks for Effexor to produce a noticeable improvement in your sleep patterns, energy level and appetite.

 This is often an early sign that the medication is working.